twitter/scrooge/README.md

 Scrooge attempts to be as rigourous as possible in this regard with consistently applied and hopefully easy to understand rules.

-1. if neither "required" nor "optional" is declared for a field, it then has the default requiredness of "optional-in/required-out", or "optInReqOut" for short;
+1. If neither "required" nor "optional" is declared for a field, it then has the default requiredness of "optional-in/required-out", or "optInReqOut" for short.
-2. it is invalid for a required field to be null and an exception will be thrown if you attempt to serialize a struct with a null required field;
+2. It is invalid for a required field to be null and an exception will be thrown if you attempt to serialize a struct with a null required field.
-3. it is invalid for a required field to be missing during deserialization, and an exception will be thrown if this case happens;
+3. It is invalid for a required field to be missing during deserialization, and an exception will be thrown in this case.
-4. optional fields can be set or unset, and the set-state is meaningful state of the struct that should be preserved by serialization/deserialization; unset fields are not present in the serialized representation of the struct;
+4. Optional fields can be set or unset, and the set-state is meaningful state of the struct that should be preserved by serialization/deserialization.
+   Un-set fields are not present in the serialized representation of the struct.
-5. declared default values will be assigned to any non-required fields that are missing during deserialization; if no default is declared for a field, a default value appropriate for the type will be used (see below);
+5. Declared default values will be assigned to any non-required fields that are missing during deserialization.
+If no default is declared for a field, a default value appropriate for the type will be used (see below).
-6. \#4 and \#5 imply that optional-with-default-value is not a tenable combination, and will be treated as if "optional" was not specified (optInReqOut-with-default-value);
+6. \#4 and \#5 imply that optional-with-default-value is not a tenable combination, and will be treated as if "optional" was not specified (optInReqOut-with-default-value).

-#### Default values by type:
+### Default values by type

 - bool = false
 - byte/i16/i32/i64/double = 0
 - string/struct/enum = null